flickleafy/vega/README.md

-# VEGA - Dynamic cooling, lighthing and clocking controller
+# VEGA - Dynamic cooling, lighting and clocking controller

-A dynamic watercooler, cpu, and gpu temperature controller.
-Should work in any Linux.
+A dynamic cooling (watercooler, cpu, and gpu) controller, dynamic lighting controller (any device supported by openRGB), and dynamic cpu clocking controller.
+Should work in any Linux that supports the project dependencies.

 # Dependencies